alaa957/Genomic-paper/README.md

 # Genomic-paper
-Paper about High throughput detection and genetic epidemiology of SARS-CoV-2 using COVIDSeq next-generation sequencing
+this is a summary of "High throughput detection and genetic epidemiology of SARS-CoV-2 using COVIDSeq next-generation sequencing"
+Abstract and Intodution